Employee Info Center

 - Articles coming soon

-Open Enrollment is the only time of year you are allowed to make enrollment changes unless you experience a qualifying life event such as marriage, divorce, birth or placement of a child, losing or gaining eligibility for other coverage, etc.
+Open Enrollment is the only time of year you are allowed to make enrollment changes.
+Some exceptions or “qualifying events” allow benefit election changes to be made mid-year.
+These are are marriage, divorce, birth or placement of a child, losing or gaining eligibility for other coverage, etc.

 During Open Enrollment, you should consider the benefits you have today and ask yourself if they will serve you and your loved ones well in the coming plan year.